vschiavoni/minervafs/README.md

 This repository contains the generalised deduplication FUSE based file system developed by researchers at Aarhus University Department of Electrical and Computer Engineering and Neuchatel University Department of Computer Science.

+# License

+This project is open source under the MIT open source software license, see the LICENSE file for more information.

 # Dependencies

 - Git